nielsenjared/nielsenjared.github.io/content/blog/algorithm-array-partition/index.md

 We don't know what our array will look like, so we need to find a programmatic approach and not try to brute force it.

-We _could_ iterate through the array, get the sum of all of the values, divide by 2, floor that value, and use it as the pivot, but that adds one more step to finding our solution.
+We _could_ iterate through the array, get the sum of all of the values, divide by 2, floor that value, and use it as the pivot, but that adds at least one more step to finding our solution.

 What if we just select a random value from the array for the pivot?